jupyterlab/jupyterlab/docs/source/user/extensions.rst

   with their dependencies (not requiring Node.js nor a JupyterLab rebuild).
   These packages may also include by a server-side component necessary for the extension to function.
-- The Extension Manager in JupyterLab or the ``jupyter labextension install`` command install extension packages from `npm
+- The Extension Manager in JupyterLab and the ``jupyter labextension install`` command install extension packages from `npm
   <https://www.npmjs.com/search?q=keywords:jupyterlab-extension>`__.
 These
   require Node.js and a JupyterLab rebuild to activate.
 See